 Conduct temporal analysis to monitor changes over time, assessing the impact of NBS interventions on biodiversity metrics and functional connectivity.

-Habita restoration impacts
+Habitat restoration impacts

 Biodiversity Monitoring Integration: Restoration sites are monitored using eDNA, fauna surveys, and camera traps to track species richness and the return of indicator species.
 This integrated data supports consistent biodiversity assessment across methods.